kairozu/kairozu.github.io/updates/_posts/2016-02-20-tizendevadventures.md

 * I'm surprised by the bizarre lack of developer support (on Samsung's own forums!), questions like these go unanswered: [http://developer.samsung.com/forum/board/thread/view.do?boardName=SDK&messageId=279858](http://developer.samsung.com/forum/board/thread/view.do?boardName=SDK&messageId=279858)

 ## AWatch Custom Watch Face Notes
-* **Weather**
+**Weather**
 Without an easy way to call for weather data from the built in app, I'm pulling the current location and querying Weather Underground w/the latitude/longitude for current conditions.

 1. Get the current position: *navigator.geolocation.getCurrentPosition(success, failure, options);*
-2. Create a new *XMLHttpRequest* to grab the data from WUnderground: http://api.wunderground.com/api/your-api-key-here/conditions/q/latitude,longitude.xml
-    * Note: you'll need to apply for your own API key; the free version has a limited # of requests per minute/hour/month iirc.
+2. Create a new *XMLHttpRequest* to grab the data from WUnderground: http://api.wunderground.com/api/your-api-key-here/conditions/q/latitude,longitude.xml (Note: you'll need to apply for your own API key; the free version has a limited # of requests per minute/hour/month iirc)
 3. Parse out the data you want from the returned XML tags (temp_f and weather in my case).
 4. Create a routine to update as desired; since alarm services aren't currently available unless you have a Samsung Partner certificate (shaking my head at you, Samsung), in my *updateTime()* function I update the weather once an hour (if minutes <= 30 and weather hasn't already been checked that hour).

 **Pedometer**
 The HumanActivityMonitor API allows you query the total # of steps taken since the application (watch face widget in this case) was loaded, or the total # of steps taken FOR ALL TIME.
 I have no idea who decided why those were more important than "daily steps" which is something that the S-Health pedometer can do.
 There's a function to ask for differences in step count based on timestamps, but the documentation wasn't sufficient for me figuring out how to use that in my favor.
 End result: a dirty hack.
 Every night at midnight I save the total # of steps taken FOR ALLLLL TIMEEEE to local storage.

 1. I call the AccumulativePedometerListener whenever new steps are detected: *tizen.humanactivitymonitor.setAccumulativePedometerListener(onStepChange);*
 2. I grab the last saved total step count: *step_diff = localStorage['com.dendriticspine.awatch.stepcount'];*
 3. If step_diff is 0, that means it's probably the first time the watch face has been loaded, so I save the current total step count to local storage: *localStorage.setItem('com.dendriticspine.awatch.stepcount', step_ts);*